 Please click here for more information about course accreditation

-Dog Bite Avoidance Certificate
+Dog Bite Avoidance Course

 This dog bite avoidance course is designed to assist dog wardens, animal rescue charity staff, kennel workers, animal welfare officers, environmental health teams, veterinary staff and others who need to ensure bite prevention when dealing with dangerous or frightened dogs.